 What’s better than taking one photo?
 Two – at the same time (almost)!
-In this complete guide for beginners, we’re going to give a fully loaded double exposure photography tutorial.
+In this complete guide for beginners, I’m going to give you a fully loaded double exposure photography tutorial.

 It’s a sign of the times when 20 years ago, digital photography was still very much an infant, and 35mm film was the popular high-school kid.
 Taking 2 photographs accidentally on the same frame was deemed a schoolboy error.